-The unique design of the Horizon Offsite Steel Frame Building System allows for no welding of joints in the system.
-The system is assembled using fasteners such as screws.
+The unique design of the Metal Frame Construction Steel Frame Building System allows for no welding of joints in the system.
+The system is assembled using fasteners such as screws or bolts.
 Only self-drilling Tek screws are used for the structural connectivity of the system on site.
 On-site structural connections such as panel to panel connections, OSB boarding to floor joist, floor joist to panel, composite deck to panel and wind bracing are fastened using approved Tek screws.
-No riveting takes place on site.